Hi, we’re Lia & Jeremy!

 Lia and Jeremy Garcia on Big Four Bridge Piggyback Ride

-That blog grew to be one of the most-read travel blogs in the world, soon followed by a podcast, and best-selling book, How to Quit Your Job & Travel.
-Together, they helped tens of millions of travelers plan and embark on life-changing trips through storytelling and practical travel advice.
+That blog grew to be one of the most-read travel blogs in the world, followed by a podcast and best-selling book called How to Quit Your Job & Travel.

 Our Old Kentucky Home